drexm1967/sqa-architect/README.md

 ### Unified Allure Reports

-All six test suites contribute to a single Allure report with:
+All test suites contribute to a single Allure report with:
 - Test execution history and trends across all frameworks
 - Categorization by suite, feature, and story
 - Attachments (logs, request/response data)